 Visit the broker’s website and complete the online application form.
 This requires providing personal information, such as your name, address, and date of birth.

 Carefully review the broker’s terms and conditions, margin agreements, and risk disclosures.
-Understanding these documents is important as they outline your rights and obligations.
+Understanding these documents is essential as they outline your rights and obligations.
 Accept the agreements to proceed.

 Brokers require identity verification to comply with regulatory standards.
 You’ll need to upload copies of identification documents, such as a passport or driver’s license, and proof of address, like a utility bill or bank statement.